musagenius345/SpineCSS/README.md

 The download includes Skeleton's CSS, [Andy Bell's Modern CSS Reset](https://github.com/Andy-set-studio/modern-css-reset) as a reset, a sample favicon, and an index.html as a starting point.

 ```
-Skeleton/
+SpineCSS/
 ├── index.html
 ├── css/
 │   ├── reset.css
-│   └── skeleton.css
+│   └── spine.css
 └── images/
+    └── logo.svg
-    └── favicon.ico
+    └── title.svg

 ```

-### Why it's awesome

-Skeleton is lightweight and simple.
-It styles only raw HTML elements (with a few exceptions) and provides a responsive grid.
-Nothing more.
-- Around 400 lines of CSS unminified and with comments
-- It's a starting point, not a UI framework
-- No compiling or installing...just vanilla CSS

-## Browser support
+## Future Features

-- Chrome latest
-- Firefox latest
-- Opera latest
-- Safari latest
-- IE latest

-The above list is non-exhaustive.
-Skeleton works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE9.
+- Spinal flexibility: SpineCSS is designed to be flexible and adaptable to your needs, whether you're building a simple website or a complex web application.
+- Fluid layouts: Create responsive layouts adapting to any screen size or device.
+- Normalize your design: With SpineCSS, you can ensure that your design is normalized across different browsers and devices, avoiding any unexpected twists or kinks.
+- Dark and light modes: Switch between dark and light modes with ease.
+- Beginner-friendly: SpineCSS is easy to learn and use, with clear and concise documentation that guides you through the process of creating your own design system.

 ## License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/dhg/Skeleton/blob/master/LICENSE.md).

-## Future Extensions
-- SASS extension
-- LESS exension
+SpineCSS is released under the [MIT License](LICENSE.md).
+You are free to use, modify, and distribute the framework as you see fit, like a whirlpool spinning and swirling through the water.

 Have an extension you want to see here?
-Just shoot an email to hi@getskeleton.com with your extension!
+Just shoot an email to musabadru@gmail.com with your extension!

-## Colophon

-## Acknowledgement
+## Credits

-SpineCSS is a fork of [Skeleton](https://github.com/dhg/Skeleton) by Dave Gamache for a better web.
+SpineCSS was built on top of the popular [Skeleton CSS framework](https://github.com/dhg/skeleton.git), and we would like to thank Dave Gamache for his work on Skeleton.
+We would also like to acknowledge Andy Bell's Modern CSS Reset, which provided inspiration for our normalization approach.